-Before you plan your shoot, you need to know how to use your camera’s technical settings to your advantage.
+Before you plan your shoot, you must know how best to use your camera’s settings for portraits.

 Find a Well-Lit Location to Flatter Your Features

-This can be a shaded area in a park, a room on a bright day, or any other place that has good lighting.
+This can be a shaded area in a park, a room on a bright day, or any place with good lighting for portraits.

 Avoid Hard Light for a Softer Image

 Don’t take photos outside at midday.
 Instead, go out when the sun isn’t too strong.
-The golden hour is a great time to take warm, well-lit self-portraits.
+Golden hour is a great time to take warm, well-lit self-portraits.
 Soft and ambient lights will make your skin and facial expressions smoother!

 If you’re indoors, photograph yourself in front of a curtained window.
 Diffused window light is one of the best lights for classic profile pictures.